st-tech/gatling-commander/docs/quickstart-guide.md

   - Google Cloud Project is required for accessing Google Sheets by [Google Sheets API](https://developers.google.com/sheets/api/guides/concepts)

 ### Create Gatling Operator execution environment
-zozo-mlops-loadtest-cli is intended for use in load test with the [Gatling Operator](https://github.com/st-tech/gatling-operator).
+Gatling Commander is intended for use in load test with the [Gatling Operator](https://github.com/st-tech/gatling-operator).
-When using zozo-mlops-loadtest-cli, please create an environment in which the Gatling Operator can be used first.
+When using Gatling Commander, please create an environment in which the Gatling Operator can be used first.
 Information about how to setup Gatling Operator environment, please refer to the Gatling Operator [Quick Start Guide](https://github.com/st-tech/gatling-operator/blob/main/docs/quickstart-guide.md).

-Please create `gatling` directory in directory which run zozo-mlops-loadtest-cli command, and create required file for Gatling Operator execution.
+Please create `gatling` directory in directory which run Gatling Commander command, and create required file for Gatling Operator execution.
 For more information about this directory, please refer to [What is this `gatling` directory?](../gatling/README.md).

 ### Create Google Sheets
-zozo-mlops-loadtest-cli record the load test results to Google Sheets.
+Gatling Commander record the load test results to Google Sheets.
 Both existing and newly created sheet can be used for the recording destination.

 Please get Google Sheets ID and grant editor role by doing the following tasks.